Privacy policy

 4. WHO WE SHARE YOUR PERSONAL DATA WITH

-We do not sell any of your personal data to third parties for marketing purposes.
+We share personal data only when it is necessary, proportionate, and lawful to do so.
+We never sell your personal data to third parties for marketing purposes.
 We will only share your data in order provide our services to you, in order to enhance our services, or in accordance with a legal obligation.
 Please see below for more details of the different groups we may share personal data with:

 - We may share patient data with other healthcare providers with the patient’s consent.

-- We may sometimes also be legally required to share it with local authorities and our regulators, such as the Information Commission, the Integrated Care Board (ICB), the Charity Commission, the Care Quality Commission (CQC), and the Fundraising Regulator.
+- We may sometimes also be legally required to share it with local authorities and our regulators, such as the Information Commission, the Integrated Care Board (ICB), the Charity Commission, the Care Quality Commission (CQC), the Fundraising Regulator, HMRC or Gambling Commission.

-- SCH may, however, share your information with our trusted partners and suppliers who work with us or on our behalf to deliver our services, but processing of this information is always carried out under our instruction.
+- SCH may, however, share your information with our trusted partners and suppliers (such as: IT hosting providers, clinical system providers, fundraising platforms, HR and payroll systems, payment processors, website service providers, and professional advisers) who work with us or on our behalf to deliver our services, but processing of this information is always carried out under our instruction.
 We make sure that they store the data securely, delete it when they no longer need it and never use it for any other purposes.
 Some examples of where we may share your information are with our fulfilment partners who help to create and send information to you to reduce our costs and with our partners who help us to process donations and claim Gift Aid.

 - SCH may sometimes use external organisations to process personal data on our behalf – for example suppliers and subcontractors, payment providers, mailing houses and legacy administrators.
 Before working with these companies, we perform due diligence checks to ensure they provide appropriate safeguards in respect of your personal data and treat it in accordance with the law.
 We always ensure we have a contract in place with these third-party suppliers, and those contracts include robust data protection requirements.